xrsheffield/website-1/content/news/sheffield-peace-craft-fair.md

 ---
 title: Sheffield Peace & Craft Fair
 date: 2023-11-26T09:56:28.085Z
-summary: "Good turnout at XR Sheffield's stall with block printing and climate conversations "
+summary: We were invited to the annual Peace & Craft Fair at the Town Hall this weekend.
+Lots of good art-blocking and climate conversations
 author: Benny
 cover_image: /img/whatsapp-image-2023-11-25-at-10.42.21_c000bb17.jpg
 ---